vinodkalamati/SpringBootTasks/README.md

  All the endpoints for CRUD operations on MovieApp.
  Use h2-console to view in-memory data
- Add an endpoint to search trackByName.
-Understand @Query and parameter passing to
+ Added endpoint to search trackByName Using @Query and parameter passing to
 @Query
+Generated API documentation using Swagger 2